Monitoring and Evaluation

 Collecting information about the effect you are having (the ‘outcomes’ of your work) can be more complicated.
 You need to try and find out what people are thinking and the effect that you are having on their lives.
 There is a range of things you could do to collect this information:

-Getting the ideas of users about how things are going is a first step.
-You might want to use a comments book or suggestions box; give users evaluation forms at the end of sessions; produce a questionnaire for everybody who comes in a particular week.
+Recording what your service users (or the people who are doing your activity) say about how things are going is a first step.
+You might want to use a comments book or suggestions box; give users evaluation forms at the end of sessions; produce a survey for everybody who comes in a particular week.
 You might also find it useful to record informal comments from users.

 Feedback from workers

-Whether they are volunteers or paid staff it is useful to get the ideas of people who are actually doing the work.
+Whether they are volunteers or paid staff, it is useful to get feedback frompeople who are actually doing the work.
 If it is a one-off event then try and get people together at the end, if only for a few minutes, to talk about what went right and what went wrong.
 If you have staff then make it a regular item in staff meetings to talk about how things are going.

 Before and after